Roseberry Topping

 Roseberry Topping is a distinctive hill in North Yorkshire, England.
 It is situated near Great Ayton and Newton under Roseberry.
 Its summit has a distinctive half-cone shape with a jagged cliff, which has led to many comparisons with the much higher Matterhorn in the Swiss-Italian Alps.
-It forms a symbolic image of the area and features in the logo for the nearby Teesside International Airport.
+It is a symbol of the area and features in the logo of the nearby Teesside International Airport.

-At 1049 ft, Roseberry Topping was traditionally thought to be the highest hill on the North York Moors; however, there are 15 higher peaks with the nearby Urra Moor being the highest, at 1490 ft.
-Roseberry Topping offers views of Captain Cook's Monument at Easby Moor and the monument at Eston Nab, previously a beacon.
+At 1049 ft, Roseberry Topping was traditionally thought to be the highest hill on the North York Moors but there are 15 higher peaks, with the nearby Urra Moor being the highest, at 1490 ft.
+Roseberry Topping offers views of Captain Cook's Monument on Easby Moor and the monument on Eston Nab, previously a beacon.

 Geology

 The hill is an outlier of the North York Moors uplands.
 It is formed from sandstone laid down in the Middle and Lower Jurassic periods, between 208 and 165 million years ago, which constitutes the youngest sandstone to be found in any of the national parks in England and Wales.
 Its distinctive conical shape is the result of the hill's hard sandstone cap protecting the underlying shales and clays from erosion by the effects of ice, wind and rain.

-Until 1912, the summit resembled a sugarloaf, until a geological fault and possibly nearby alum and ironstone mining caused its collapse.
+Until 1912 the summit resembled a sugarloaf, until a geological fault and possibly nearby alum and ironstone mining caused it to collapse.
 The area immediately below the summit is still extensively pitted and scarred from the former mineworks.
-The summit has magnificent views across the Cleveland plain as far as the Pennines on a clear day, some 40–50 mi away.
+From the summit there are magnificent views across the Cleveland plain as far as the Pennines on a clear day, some 40–50 mi away.